Learn to be Creative!

 Request for admission can be made for any child who meets the age conditions and submits the required documents specified by the Oman Ministry of Education.
 The age conditions are:

-As per the Oman Ministry of Education regulations, any student may be admitted into KG1 if they turn 3 years of age by September 15th of that school year.
-As for KG2, they should be 4 years of age by September 15th, and for Grade 1, candidate students should be 5 years of age by September 15th of that school year.
+As per the Oman Ministry of Education regulations, any student may be admitted into KG2 if they turn 4 years and 2 months by September 15th of that school year.
+As for Grade 1, they should be 5 years and 2 months by September 15th.

 For Grades 2 and up, candidate students must provide documented evidence that they were schooled in the previous grade level the year before.
 This evidence may take the form of a transfer letter stamped by a local educational authority, or a transcript and a school letter stating that the student has successfully finished a certain grade level as approved by an educational authority.